NotJustIntegration/apic-web-socket/README.md

 Hey there!
-In this guide, we'll walk you through setting up a WebSocket connection through IBM API Connect to an IBM Watson Virtual Assistant.
+In this guide, we'll walk you through setting up a WebSocket connection in IBM API Connect.
 We'll create an API, implement a WebSocket handler using GatewayScript, and test the connection with a WebSocket client.
 Let's get started!

 ## Overview